 |Non response error|

 Missing reports are estimated.
 In the case of non-responding enterprise from exhaustive strata, imputation is made for each non-respondent enterprise separately using different techniques for estimation the missing values.
 Non-responses in sampling strata in the most cases are estimated by adjusting the extrapolation coefficients to make account of response rates.

 |Unit non-response - rate|

-The overall average response rate is around 99.0 per cent in terms of the number of enterprises and about 99.7 per cent when weighted with turnover.
+The overall average response rate is around 99.0 per cent in terms of the number of enterprises.
 It varies significantly, depending on the principle activity and size of the enterprises.
 The size-weighted unit response rate for September 2019 is 0.99.

 |Item non-response - rate|

 The item non-response occurred for a negligible part of the surveyed units.

 Production value is deflated using producer price indices and weighted using value added from SBS survey.
 Errors and inconsistencies in those data sources may affect accuracy of the Industrial Production Index.

 The data for non-responding units that are imputed.
 The imputation is done only in case where there is information that the non-respondent units are active.
 The share of imputations in June 2019 for the ITI data was 0.03% in term of the number of units and less than 0.02% in term of the turnover.